 This particular method is surprisingly lucrative.
 Even with a low conversion rate of 0.05% of traffic and just a $10 commission, a million views could potentially bring as much as $5000.
 Do note that commission rates can vary greatly from client to client.
 Carefully weigh the pros and cons of various affiliate offers.

-Directing your viewers to click the affiliate links isn’t easy.
-You have to promote them in some way without annoying your audience.
+Directing your viewers to actually click the affiliate links is no easy task.
+While you are not required to do marketing for them, you do still need to find a way to promote them to your viewers without being too blatant about it.
 This is where your choice of affiliates is crucial.
 You want affiliates that are closely related to your videos to gain the interest of your audience.
-Zoella, a makeup channel, puts her very relevant affiliate links in her description:
+Zoella, a makeup channel, puts her very relevant affiliate links in her description box:

 Affiliate links are one of the most popular means of monetizing your videos outside of Youtube AdSense.
-Carefully choose the right affiliates to make money from to keep your viewers from feeling advertised to.
-If you don’t know where to start, you can use our own affiliate marketing program here at Devumi!
+Carefully choosing the right affiliates to make money, and keep your viewers from feeling advertised to.

 Some of the most popular YouTube content providers also make additional income by selling merchandise.
 This is usually done by those who have made their names big enough on YouTube that subscribers would be more than willing to purchase goods from them.

-Philip DeFranco has his own successful merchandise website called For Human Peoples:
+Philip DeFranco has his own successful website for this called For Human Peoples:

 He pushes his fans to visit the site in his videos, and his fans respond.

-Not all YouTube content creators aspire to that ‘magical’ 1 million views milestone for the direct income it brings.
+Not all YouTube content creators aspire to that ‘magical’ 1 million views milestone for the direct income that it could bring.
 Those advertising their businesses on the site see that mark as an indicator that their marketing strategy is working to attract even more potential customers.
-Here are three ways to get those 1 million views.
+This type of Youtuber craves views over everything.
+They have the following options:

 2. External marketing

-Marketing your videos on social media is not without any cost.
+Marketing your videos on social media is not without its costs.
 A few examples include:

-There are good reasons to buy 1 million views.
+There is actually a logic behind why you would buy 1 million views.
 As mentioned earlier, the number of views on a video serves as a means of attracting more viewers.
-YouTube users are much more likely to watch videos which appear to be popular.
+The more views one sees on a video, the more likely they are to watch it just to see why a lot of other people are watching it.
 No one cares how the view count got so high.

-This is why people use our 1 million YouTube views service.
+This is why people use our 1 million views service.
 The truly daring?
-They go for our 5 million views service to make their videos, and products, go viral.
-Each view is another step higher in people’s positive reaction to your video.
+They go for our 2 million views service.
+Each step up is another step higher in people’s positive reaction to your video.

 When buying views, the numbers should match well with other figures in the video’s statistics.
 A video with 1 million views, but only having a thousand or fewer subscribers, is likely to arouse the suspicion of your audience and YouTube.
 If you need more help feel free to use our:

-Our services will help you amass more views using a variety of tactics, all of which have been proven over the many years that we have been providing them.
+Our services will help you amass more views using a variety of tactics.
 You don’t need to struggle with any of your channel’s numbers anymore.